francopasut/francopasut.github.io/_posts/2019-12-12-emacs-quick-buffer.md

 ## Vanilla Emacs: a buffer but not a file ##

-In fact you can create, in Emacs, a _new buffer_ without creating a new file.
+In fact, you can create, in Emacs, a _new buffer_ without creating a new file.

 In this way you can start writing right away without worrying about where to save the file.